-Following gut feeling is not the way to measure organization performance.
-It takes a lot more than that to run a successful business.
+Following gut feeling is not the way to measure organization performance and it takes a lot more than that to run a successful business.
 What you need is a deep analysis of the sales, marketing, support, and financial results.
 And the only way to achieve it is to track relevant operational metrics.

 - Number of prospects

 - Number of new customers